suncoast-devs/handbook/lessons/full-stack-build-an-app/30-user-profile-edit.md

 # User Profile Edit

-Lets add a page and feature to allow the user to update their profile.
+Let us add a page and feature to allow the user to update their profile.

 The first thing we will do is to create the component for editing a user.
-This will look a lot like the `SignUp.jsx` component
+This will look a lot like the `SignUp.jsx` component.

 Here are some notable differences:

 1. We add the `id` and the `photoURL` to the initial `useState`
 1. We use `PUT` and a URL that includes the user's id
-1. When we get a positive API response we call a method in `auth.js` named `updateUserAuth` that updates the local storage.
+1. When we get a positive API response, we call a method in `auth.js` named `updateUserAuth` that updates the local storage.
-1. When we get a positive API response we use `window.location` to force a full page refresh so we fetch fresh auth information to display (name and avatar)
+1. When we get a positive API response, we use `window.location` to force a full page refresh, so we fetch fresh auth information to display (name and avatar)

 ## `EditUser.jsx`